Raul-Olivares-TD/Projectile-Trajectory-Pro/README.md

     - Show Trajectory: Show the trajectory path and the diferents impacts of the obstacles.

-    - Simulation: If this toggle is active, show a how the projectile destroy the obstacles in the scene.
+    - Simulation: If this toggle is active, show how the projectile destroy the obstacles in the scene.